YuMOVE fact file: Dog health and Vitamin E

 - Poor coat condition

 As always, it’s worth checking with your vet before you add anything extra to your dog’s diet.
-However, if you think your dog could use a helping hand in the vitamin E department, a skin and coat supplement could be the way to go – such as Lintbells YuDERM.
+However, if you think your dog could use a helping hand in the Vitamin E department, a skin and coat supplement could be the way to go – such as YuMOVE Skin and Coat Care for Dogs.

-YuDERM is a natural coat and skin supplement that is not only packed with vitamin E, but also contains Omega 3 from Golden Flaxseed and Omega 6 from Starflower.
-YuDERM combines vitamin E and Omega 3 & 6 to support skin and coat health.
+YuMOVE Skin and Coat Care is a natural coat and skin supplement that is not only packed with Vitamin E, but also contains Omega 3 from Golden Flaxseed and Omega 6 from Starflower.
+Skin and Coat Care combines Vitamin E and Omega 3 & 6 to support skin and coat health.

-In fact, the level of vitamin E in YuDERM is more than double the minimum requirement.
+In fact, the level of Vitamin E in our products are more than double the minimum requirement.
 This helps to ensure that there is plenty of natural Vitamin E available for the health of your dog or cat.
-Vitamin E plays an important role in skin health, so having this naturally available in YuDERM helps to improve your pet's skin condition.
+Vitamin E plays an important role in skin health, so having this naturally available in YuMOVE Skin and Coat Care helps to improve your pet's skin condition.

-How is YuDERM different to other skin and coat supplements?
+How is YuMOVE Skin and Coat Care different to other skin and coat supplements?

 Like with all our supplements, we use only the finest natural ingredients.
-For YuDERM, we do several things to make sure your pet is getting the right amount of vitamin E and Omega 3 & 6:
+We do several things to make sure your pet is getting the right amount of Vitamin E and Omega 3 & 6:

 - We use the highest quality raw materials